 8. Schwinn 810 Treadmill

-The Schwinn 810 has a large, blue backlit display screen that shows metrics like your calories burned, time, distance, speed, and which program you’re currently using.
+The Schwinn 810 has a large, blue backlit display screen that shows metrics such as calories burned, time, distance, speed, and which program you’re currently using.

-The console features large, easy-to-see and easy-to-use buttons in a pattern around the screen, which is a logical layout and makes it an intuitive process.
+The console features large, easy-to-see and easy-to-use buttons in a logical, intuitive pattern around the screen.

 Apart from its helpful display, the treadmill has an incline of up to 10%, and reaches a maximum speed of 10 miles per hour.